 Produce to the People Inc. is on a mission to create a healthy and sustainable food system that benefits us all.
-Set on 2 acres within the grounds of Burnie High School in Cooee, North West Tasmania, we operate a diversified, four-season farm and an education centre that will host thousands of visitors each year.
+Set on two acres within the grounds of Burnie High School in Cooee, North West Tasmania, we operate a diversified, four-season farm and an education centre that hosts thousands of visitors each year.
 We are a social profit organisation, recognised as a PBI and have DGR status which means your donations are tax deductible, and our ethos is “grow, gather, give”.

 The work we do includes:

 - Experiment with and improve sustainable farming practices.

 - Helping children discover the sources of their food via tours and workshops.